-2.3.2 Client-Centric Consistency Models
+2.3.2.
+Client-centric consistency models

 In the previous section, we have overviewed and summarized data-centric consistency models that are all about providing a system wide consistent view on a shared data.
 On the other hand, client-centric consistency models ensure the consistent view of data from a client's perspective.
 They allow copies of a data to be inconsistent with each other as long as the consistency is maintained from a single client's point of view.
-Tanenbaum classifies client-centric consistency models into five sub-categories: a) Eventual Consistency; b) Monotonic Reads; c) Monotonic Writes; d) Read Your Writes; and e) Writes Follow Reads.
+Tanenbaum classifies client-centric consistency models into five sub-categories: a) Eventual Consistency; b) Monotonic Reads; c) Monotonic Writes; d) Read Your Writes; and e) Writes Follow Reads [31].

-Discussion: The consistency framework of the proposed Digital Information Service falls into a client-centric consistency model, and the implementation protocol is the replicated-write protocol because updates can be originated from several replicas [Mustacoglu and Fox 2010].
-In this research, the optimistic replication approach [Yasushi and Marc 2005], [Kung and John 1979] has been adopted to ensure eventual consistency between replicas.
-Details can be found in the following sections of this paper.
+Discussion: the consistency framework of the proposed Digital Information Service falls into a client-centric consistency model, and the implementation protocol is the replicated-write protocol because updates can be originated from several replicas.
+In this research, the optimistic replication approach [16,29] has been adopted to ensure eventual consistency between replicas.
+The consistency in our system is made possible by updating the relevant databases with a period of 24 h.
+Shorter period would entail more up to date database entries but degrade the system/network performance adversely.
+Details can be found in Section 4.